ioannisa/SecuredAndroidPersistence/README.md

 | String    | Yes                | No                            |
 | Custom Objects (e.g., Data Classes) | No | Yes                  |

+#### Summary of SharedPreferences Encryption

+In this section, you learned how to encrypt and manage shared preferences using both direct and property delegation methods, making encryption a seamless experience for standard as well as complex data types.

 ---

 ## PersistManager - DataStore Preferences Encryption

-Making use of the DataStore preferences has no difference for this library from accessing EncrytedSharedPreferences.
-Infact you can make again direct usage or property delegated usage of the DataStore Preferences.
-Not only that, but you can use the DataStore version of the preferences normally using coroutines (as data store uses anyway), or without using coroutines (as the fucntion call you do internally launches coroutine on your behalf).
+Using DataStore preferences with this library is similar to accessing EncryptedSharedPreferences.
+You can make direct use or use property delegation.
+DataStore operations can be performed using coroutines (as DataStore naturally operates), or without coroutines, with the library internally managing the coroutine calls on your behalf.

-Allowing to use the DataStore Preferences without including it in a coroutine, allows it to work with the exactly same property delegation as with EncryptedSharedPreferences, thus it allows you to use DataStore Preferences out of the box and with the option to apply the same Encryption algorithm as with EncryptedSharedPreferences out of the box.

-Thus this library also complements DataStore Preferences with these two new functionalities not found by default in DataStore.
+The library provides two key enhancements over default DataStore:
 * Ability to run outside coroutine (optional)
 * Ability to automatically store Encrypted data (optiona, default enabled)